I love food. I love wine. I love chocolate. I love tequila. I love cookies. Are we soulmates yet?

 The day before your cleanse, soak 2 cups of long grain, brown rice (I used brown basmati) in 4 cups of water.
 You’ll do this every day, so the rice softens and the phytic acid, part of the bran in brown rice that can decrease the absorption of minerals, gets neutralized.
 It also allows any contaminants, like arsenic, which can naturally be present in rice, to get rinsed away before cooking.
 Also, do your grocery shopping!
 You want to have everything you need so you don't have to do much shopping during your cleanse week.

 The night before your cleanse begins, eat only a giant salad for dinner.
 You want to jump start your system, and get your GI tract cleared out so it can absorb all the amazing food you’re going to eat over the next week.

 THE MORNING OF YOUR BROWN RICE CLEANSE

 The first morning of your cleanse, start with your warm lemon water, and prepare your rice.
 To do this, strain the soaked rice and rinse it well in cool water.
 Then cook the rice in plenty of water, like you would cook pasta.
 Depending on the rice, it will probably take around 20 minutes, but you'll want to taste it to get the timing right.
 When it's cooked to your liking, strain it and rinse it with hot water, then cover the strainer and let the rice drain completely for several minutes before fluffing it with a fork.
 Cooking the rice this way reduces any natural contaminants found in rice (especially arsenic), making it safe and healthy for your seven days of cleansing.
 This is the rice you’ll use for the next day or two (depending on whether you’re eating it alone or with a partner).
-I leave it on the stove top at room temperature for the day, and refrigerate it overnight.
+Store it in the refrigerator, but allow it to come to room temperature before eating if possible.